 Clean & Reseal Grout Lines

 Grout can get pretty dirty throughout the year.
-Take an old , and some and scrub the grout clean.
+Take an old toothbrush, and some Lime-A-way and scrub the grout clean.
 This includes grout in all areas such as the walls, floors, countertops, and even in the shower.
 After you’ve cleaned it allow it to dry by focusing on another spring cleaning task before adding grout sealer.

 Vacuum & Shampoo Rugs

-Clear everything off the Shelves, and brush shelves and books with a microfiber You can also use the crevice tool on a vacuum to reach into a tight spot.
+Clear everything off the Shelves, and brush shelves and books with a microfiber cloth.
+You can also use the crevice tool on a vacuum to reach into a tight spot.
 Add a hint of furniture polish to your rag for a nice polished finish.

 But the dusting doesn’t stop at the shelving.
 Spring cleaning is a time to clean house.
 This includes all those hard to reach places and all those places that normally get forgotten throughout the year.
 Make sure to get your ceiling fans, window ledges, baseboards, and nick-nacks.